 As someone with limited data, I’m always astounded how few apps work well offline and without data.
 I’m often toying with a new phone app that I can play while on the road.
-After far too many apps that I’ve burned through during a long bus ride, I’ve asked my fellow bloggers for their favorite travel game apps for iPhone and Android that work perfectly offline, so even if you’re on a long plane ride, you still enjoy playing on your phone!.
-I’ve tried to focus this list on thought provoking games for your phone that challenge your mind, rather than games that just keep you busy (as they’re addictive).
+After far too many apps that I’ve burned through during a long bus ride, I’ve asked my fellow bloggers for their favorite travel game apps for iPhone and Android that work perfectly offline, so even if you’re on a long plane ride, you can still enjoy playing on your phone!
+I’ve tried to focus this list on

 - Monument Valley